Angelina Jolie hires daughter Vivienne as her production assistant on ‘The Outsiders’

 “I hope to be able to contribute while continuing to learn from this amazing team, who I have been working with since my daughter brought me to see the show at La Jolla Playhouse.”

 The original novel by SE Hinton was written when the author was just 15 and it was published in 1967.
-At the time, the novel was viewed as a striking portrait of youth culture at the time.
+At the time, the novel was viewed as a striking portrait of youth culture.

 Join our commenting forum